wojkot/GeoCaching/README.md

 ## Tests

 To test some features mainly connected with situations when user must be logged in (adding, removing, editing safes), there is a special patch, which create test user with id and name.
-User phisically not exists in database.
-To test all feature please activate patch, by adding/uncommenting these lines in main app.js file:
+This user phisically not exists in database.
+To test all features please activate patch, by adding/uncommenting these lines in main app.js file:

 `43.//Patches - uncomment only for testing purposes`